 Keeping calm and carrying on through COVID-19

-To make sure that regular updates and social interaction with family and friends is still occuring, our IT team have setup additional laptops and tablets with Skype in order to keep communication going.
+To make sure that regular updates and social interaction with family and friends is still occurring, our IT team have setup additional laptops and tablets with Skype in order to keep communication going.
 We wouldn’t want anybody to miss out on the activities and smiles we’re receiving!

 As well as our new air purifier systems, we are also following all infection control guidelines.
 We are following advice and guidance from our Infection Control Teams at the NHS but we have also implemented many additional measures:

-· All staff have their temperature checked before they enter the care home.
+- All staff have their temperature checked before they enter the care home.

-· We have increased the amount of cleaning.
-All staff are continuously wiping down “touch” surfaces with antibacterial wipes or warm water and detergent
+- All staff are continuously wiping down “touch” surfaces with antibacterial wipes or warm water and detergent

-· We have increased handwashing and the amount of hand sanitiser around our homes.
+- We have increased handwashing and the amount of hand sanitiser around our homes.

-· Staff have done activities with Residents to encourage them to wash their hands more often and staff are supporting those Residents that need support to wash their hands.
+- Staff have done activities with residents to encourage them to wash their hands more often and staff are supporting those residents that need support to wash their hands.

-· Removed spray bottles so that areas are not sprayed with the cleaner as this can push any Coronavirus up into the air to be breathed in
+- Removed spray bottles so that areas are not sprayed with the cleaner as this can push any Coronavirus up into the air to be breathed in.

-· Additional equipment has been supplied such as more thermometers of the infra-red style which are non-touch, so therefore reducing cross contamination.
+- Additional equipment has been supplied such as more thermometers of the infra-red style which are non-touch, so therefore reducing cross contamination.